 Vomiting or diarrhea, which can be caused by various conditions such as viral infections, worms, stress, or ingesting bones, string, hair, or other foreign objects, are frequent symptoms of digestive issues.

 The urinary system removes waste products from protein cleavage and aids in fluid balance.
-The ureters transport waste to the urinary bladder, which stores it after being filtered by the kidneys.
+The ureters transport waste to the urinary bladder, which stores it after the kidneys filter it.

 Through the urethra, urine leaves the body.
 During copulation, the urethra serves as a sperm conduit in men.
-Small and “hidden,” the feline penis is situated inside the scrotal pouch that protects the testicles.
+Small and “hidden,” the feline penis is inside the scrotal pouch protecting the testicles.

 Because of this, it can occasionally be challenging for pet owners to tell whether their cat is male or female.

 In many cases, straining while urinating or defecating is linked to digestive and urinary issues.
-For cat owners, it could be challenging to identify the issue's root cause at first glance.
-It is crucial to supervise your cat as it urinates and to check the litter for the type and colour of the urine and feces.
+It could be challenging for cat owners to identify the issue's root cause at first glance.

 Frequent, runny, mushy, or uncharacteristically coloured stools (frequently yellow, gray, or black) are typically the result of diarrhea.
-You have to consult a veterinarian for any indication of blood in the stool.
+You must consult a veterinarian for any indication of blood in the stool.